15 Ways To Maintain Your Weight After Dieting

 By now, your diet involves a decided number of meals.
 Do not deviate from this.
 Eating on time, on a regular basis, will prevent hunger pangs and helps you avoid unplanned snacking that can soon turn to overeating.

-According to studies, those who follow a low-carb diet have seen much more success in maintaining/losing weight than those who don’t.1 Also, refined carbs like pasta and bread lose all the fiber once they go through processing.
+According to studies, those who follow a low-carb diet have seen much more success in maintaining/losing weight than those who don’t.1 More importantly, however, refined carbs like pasta and bread lose all the fiber once they go through processing.
 Eating these does no good to you.
-Avoiding high-carb foods will also help you eat fewer calories.
+So while it is important to continue consuming carbs, be sure to opt for whole grain options instead and have them in moderation.

-Protein is your best bud in weight maintenance.
-Here’s how:2
+Protein is your best bud in weight maintenance.2 Here’s how:

 - Eating high-protein foods will keep you feeling full for a long time, thus avoiding the need for any extra meals or calories.